How Much Money Do You Need to Be an Angel Investor?

 Angel investors are disciplined because they know how to manage their money.
 They’re not afraid to invest in a company that they believe in, even if it means waiting a long time for a return on their investment.

 If you have these qualities, you might make a good angel investor.
-Of course, there's more to being a successful angel investor than just these qualities, but they're a good place to start.
+Of course, there’s more to being a successful angel investor than just these qualities, but they’re a good place to start.
+Organizations like the Angel Capital Association provide valuable resources and insights for aspiring angel investors, helping them navigate the complexities of startup funding.
+A strong relationship between the angel investor and entrepreneur is crucial, as they often work closely over several years.

 Why Some Startups Succeed With Angel Investment and Others Fail